deweesd/motif-mark/README.md

 # motif-mark
-Python script to visualize motifs on sequences
+Python script to visualize motifs in FASTA file